enino84/enino84.github.io/courses/intro_data_assimilation/index.md

 - Local ensemble Kalman filter (LEnKF) - [Jupyter Notebook](https://colab.research.google.com/drive/1QJHAEW6uo4Y_Dt1_T3UHgf2fASsSCyCM?usp=sharing)
 - Now, you are prepared to delve deeper and utilize our DA package for teaching or learning Data Assimilation:
   - `Nino-Ruiz, Elias D.`, and Sebastian Racedo Valbuena. _TEDA: A Computational Toolbox for Teaching Ensemble Based Data Assimilation_.
 In: Computational Science – ICCS 2022: 22nd International Conference, London, UK, June 21-23, 2022, Proceedings, Part IV.
 Cham: Springer International Publishing, 2022.
   - The UML class diagram for our toolbox can be viewed below.
-You can find an example of how to use it in this [Jupyter Notebook](https://colab.research.google.com/drive/1P3evF_e1wS_pzm5PGtCm88N7nqO73tN-?usp=sharing), and access the complete GitHub code at https://github.com/enino84/TEDA.
+You can find an example of how to use it in this [Jupyter Notebook](https://colab.research.google.com/drive/1P3evF_e1wS_pzm5PGtCm88N7nqO73tN-?usp=sharing), and access the complete GitHub code [here](https://github.com/enino84/TEDA).
   - To run TEDA, it's as simple as:

 ```python